JING-LYU/final_project/project_proposal.md

 ### Motivation for project and intended final products:

+-   Motivation: It is known that smokers have higher price for health insurance than non-smokers.
+As such, we are interested in exploring if smokers in NYC tend to get insurance, and what type of insurance they prefer.

-We are interested in exploring the correlation between access to health coverage/resources and smoking.
-We will also investigate on factors that affect whether or not a person can get insurance.
+-   Final products: Correlation between access to health coverage/resources and smoking.

+Factors that affect whether or not a smoker choose to buy insurance, such as self-awareness, access to health resources, and other factors.

+Suggestion and mapping on where to get consulting for insurance/health center location.

 Aspects: